 On the bright side, the hardwood is still pretty good and it clocks in at a bit cheaper than both in terms of price per volume, making it a great deal for the quality of the charcoal you’re getting.
-It can use for grill baking (an excellent way to cook food in mushikamado or ceramic grills like the Kamado Joe or Big Green Egg).
+It can be used for grill baking (an excellent way to cook food in mushikamado or ceramic stove like the Kamado Joe or Big Green Egg).

 If you want a good hardwood charcoal for the flavor, low smoke content, long lasting heat, and all around ease of use mixed with high quality that entails, this is an excellent budget choice if you’re not willing to shell out for the premium stuff.

 If you are in need of lump charcoals we have the complete sets here.